 Universal Design in the US

 Ron Mace, FAIA was a key figure in the development in the U.S. of the Principles of Universal Design in 1997.
 Ten authors (Bettye Rose Connell, Mike Jones, Ron Mace, Jim Mueller, Abir Mullick, Elaine Ostroff, Jon Sanford, Ed Steinfeld, Molly Story, and Gregg Vanderheiden) from five U.S. organizations compiled the Principles.
 They were copyrighted to North Carolina State University’s Center for Universal Design.
-The definition of universal design introduces the principles: “The design of products and environments to be usable by all people, to the greatest expect possible, without the need for adaptation or specialized design.”
+The definition of universal design introduces the principles: “The design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design.”
 The seven principles follow with a key concept and definition.
 The full set also includes brief guidelines and key elements.

 Evolution of Inclusive Design